Healthdirect Free Australian health advice you can count on.

 How is bronchiolitis treated?

-You can help your baby get better by following some tips for looking after a sick child.
+You can help your baby get better at home by:

-• You can use saline nasal drops to help clear their nose.
+• using saline nasal drops to help clear their nose

-Do not smoke or vape near your baby because cigarette smoke makes the symptoms worse.
+Do not smoke or vape near your baby because this can make bronchiolitis worse.

 Can bronchiolitis be prevented?

-The best ways to stop the spread of bronchiolitis are to:
+The best ways to stop the spread of infections that can cause bronchiolitis are to:

 • wash your hands frequently

-• keep your hands away from you mouth, nose and eyes
+• keep your hands away from your mouth, nose and eyes

 • throw away used tissues straight away